Family Limited Partnerships and FLLLPs in Florida

 Book a Consultation

-A Florida family limited partnership requires at least one general partner and one limited partner, all of whom must be related by blood, marriage, or adoption.
-The general partner typically holds a small ownership percentage (often 1% to 2%) while retaining complete authority over the partnership’s operations.
+A Florida family limited partnership requires at least one general partner and one limited partner, all related by blood, marriage, or adoption.
+The general partner typically holds a small ownership stake—often 1% to 2%—while retaining full authority over the partnership’s operations, investment decisions, and distributions.
 Limited partners hold the remaining 98% to 99% of the economic interest but have no vote on management decisions and no right to compel distributions.

 The partnership is created through a written partnership agreement and a certificate of limited partnership filed with the Florida Division of Corporations.
 The agreement defines distribution policies, transfer restrictions, admission of new partners, and the scope of the general partner’s authority.

 Assets commonly held in an FLP include investment real estate, stock portfolios, operating business interests, and family-owned commercial properties.
-The partnership must operate as a genuine business entity.
-It must maintain separate financial records, hold its own bank accounts, file its own tax returns, and conduct transactions at arm’s length.
+The partnership must operate as a genuine business entity with separate financial records, its own bank accounts, its own tax returns, and arm’s-length transactions.
 Treating the FLP as a personal account rather than a real business undermines both creditor protection and tax benefits.

-A creditor who obtains a charging order also faces a potential tax burden.
+A creditor who obtains a charging order also faces a potential tax problem.
 The IRS treats a charging order holder as a transferee entitled to the debtor-partner’s share of partnership income.
-If the partnership earns income but distributes nothing, the creditor may owe tax on income it never received.
-This “phantom income” consequence discourages creditors from pursuing charging orders and strengthens settlement negotiations.
+If the partnership earns income but distributes nothing, the creditor may owe taxes on income it never received.
+This phantom income consequence discourages creditors from pursuing charging orders and strengthens the debtor’s position in settlement negotiations.

 The General Partner Liability Problem